 This is a bit harder; perhaps you'll have to stay up all night.
 In summer dawn is around 5am, so get down there about 4:30 am and you'll see the sun rise out of the sea.

 Most people have never seen it.
 The last time I the sun rise was at the start of the new millennium.

 There are souvenir shops everywhere.
 Whilst most of it is mass produced, if you potter around you will find unusual local clothes and local pottery, stuff that will serve you well.
 Buy a beach towel or a teatowel with Australian designs.

 The Bondi Beach Bathers Pavilion

-Wonderful historical pics of Bondi Beach in the rear of the foyer.
+Tourist Information.
+Lots of leaflets and free maps in the foyer.
+Occasional exhibitions; a marine discovery centre.
+There are wonderful historical pics of Bondi Beach in the rear of the foyer.

 The Waverley Council publishes a brief dining out guide.
 Copies are free at the Pavilion shop.

 They list 102 cafes, take-aways and restaurants close to Bondi Beach, plus another 17 at North Bondi, not to mention 43 along Bondi Road and over 100 up in Bondi Junction.